Quick Look at Your Child's First Firearm

 1. Mossberg 510 Mini All Purpose

 This shotgun is available in both .410 and 20 gauge.
-Both of these are great choices for children getting ahold of guns.
+Both of these are great choices for children getting hold of guns.

-The .410 will have less kick than the 20 gauge but depending on your child’s size and age you can choose whichever would work best.
+The .410 will have less kick than the 20 gauge, but depending on your child's size and age, you can choose whichever works best.

 2. Thompson/Center Hot Shot